Media Production - BA (Hons)

 We organise a number of trips, masterclass and workshops with inspirational professionals.
 For example last year we took a group of students to the Royal Television Society masterclasses in London, as well as taking students on educational trips elsewhere within the UK and abroad.

-School of Media blog
+Media and Journalism blog

-Take a look at our blog to see the latest news and events from the School and get an insight into life as a student at Birmingham School of Media.
+Take a look at our blog to see the latest news and events around Media and Journalism and get an insight into life as a student at BCU.

 Athena Swan Bronze Award